ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_acknowledgement_SOP.md

 ### Manual ad-hoc dataset addition

 When needed, datasets can also be added manually.
-First, make sure to check that the dataset is not duplicated by searching in Ingest by DOI or project title.
+First, make sure to check that the dataset is not duplicated by searching in Ingest by DOI, project title or project accession.
 This can be checked too while trying to create a new project based on DOI or GEO accession, as Ingest will search for them in the database to avoid duplication.

 When the dataset is not present, please fill in **at least** the following information:
 - **Accessions**: If available, add the corresponding data accessions.